 - 5. When replacing fixed length cable assemblies (e.g. pendants) having permanently attached end fittings use only pre-assembled lengths of wire rope as supplied from Manitowoc.
 Do not build lengths from individual components. - 6.
 Replace an entire wire rope assembly.
 Do not attempt to rework damaged wire rope or wire rope ends. - 7.
 Never electroplate wire rope assemblies. - 8.
 Do not weld any wire rope assembly or component unless welding is recommended by the wire rope manufacturer.
 Welding spatter shall never be allowed to come in contact with the wire rope or wire rope ends.
-In addition, be sure that the wire rope is not an electrical path during other welding operations. - 9.
-Wire ropes are manufactured from special steels.
+In addition, be sure that the wire rope is not an electrical path during other welding operations. - Wire ropes are manufactured from special steels.
 If heating a wire rope assembly is absolutely necessary for removal, the entire wire rope assembly shall be discarded. - 10.
 On systems equipped with two or more wire rope assemblies operating as a matched set, they shall be replaced as an entire set. - 11.
 Do not paint or coat wire ropes with any substance except approved lubricants. - 12.
 Measure the rope's diameter across crowns (1) of the strands when determining if rope has become damaged ((Figure 1-9)).

 13. When checking for broken wires (5) (Figure 1-10) relax the rope, move it off "pick-up points", and flex it as much as possible.
+Use a sharp awl to pick and probe between wires and strands, lifting any wire which appears loose or moves excessively.
 Defect in the rope is in relation to "Lay Length" (2) which is the distance measured along rope in which one strand (3) makes one complete revolution around the core (4).